 Server Configuration named SP-SC was created for SP.
 All tabs are provisioned for SP on the SIP trunk for every outbound call from enterprise to PSTN.

-Click on the Add button and enter the following information.
+Click on the Edit button and enter the following information.

-- Enter Profile Name SP-SC and click Next. - Set Server Type for SP as Trunk Server.

-- Enter IP Addresss/FQDN provided by SP.

-- In the compliance testing, SP supported UDP and listened on port 5060.
+- Set Server Type for SP as Trunk Server. - In the compliance testing, SP supported UDP and listened on port 5060.

-- Click Next four times and Finish.